linode/docs/docs/guides/websites/ecommerce/install-magento-2-4-on-centos-8/index.md

         httpd -v
 2. Magento requires the `mod_deflate.c`, `mod_expires.c`, `mod_headers.c`, `mod_rewrite.c`, `mod_security.c`, `mod_ssl.c`, and the `mod_version.c` Apache modules.
 You can generate a list of the installed modules via the command `sudo httpd -M`.
 Look for the presence of a component named `deflate_module` to verify `mod_deflate.c` is installed.

-3. Install any missing modules with the following command, replacing "modname" with the name of the actual module:
+3. Install any missing modules with the following command, replacing `modname` with the name of the actual module:

         sudo dnf install mod_modname
     Check if the ssl module is installed using ```sudo httpd -t -D DUMP_MODULES | grep ssl```command.
 If `mod_ssl.c` is not already installed, you should create a *Secure Sockets Layer* (SSL) certificate when you install it.
 Use the following command to create your own self-signed key and certificate: